 Understanding all the parties that work together to process a single transaction is not as straightforward as you may think.
-Between you and your customer are the middlemen required to successfully run transactions.
+Between you and your customer are the payment processing providers required to successfully run transactions.
 Who you choose to work with can significantly impact your business's efficiency and overall bottom line.
 So, how does credit card processing work?
 These are the middlemen involved in credit card processing:

 - Card Associations

 - Payment Processors

 Card Associations are the companies that create the credit card brands (Visa, MasterCard, Discover and Amex).
 They set rules, such as chargebacks, and create and manage Interchange.
 Card Associations do not directly work with businesses; they are part of the network responsible for the back-end functionality of transactions.